-12. The general requirements for the format of written theses shall be prescribed and published by the Committee on Graduate School Policy for Graduate theses, and by the Committee on Educational Policy for Undergraduate theses or projects.
+The general requirements for the format of written theses shall be prescribed and published by the Committee on Graduate School Policy for graduate theses, and by the Committee on Educational Policy for undergraduate theses or projects.

-The face copy and one additional copy of each thesis or project shall be delivered to the office of the headquarters of the department or course in which the candidate is registered as follows: for June or February Bachelor's, Master's, and Engineer's degree candidates not later than one week before the first day of the regular examination period; and for candidates for the Doctorate not later than two weeks before the first day of the regular examination period.
+The original and one copy of each thesis or project shall be delivered to the office of the headquarters of the department or course in which the candidate is registered as follows: for June, September, or February Bachelor's, Master's, and Engineer degree candidates not later than one week before the first day of the regular examination period; and for candidates for the Doctorate not later than two weeks before the first day of the regular examination period.
+Additional copies shall be delivered as required by the department.

-All theses of candidates for advanced degrees shall be deposited in the Library.
-Undergraduate theses which in the judgment of the department or course represent a significant contribution shall be deposited in the Library.
-The several departments and courses shall transmit the face copies of these theses to the Director of the Libraries not later than one month after the end of the term in which the thesis was submitted.
+All graduate theses shall be deposited in the Archives.
+The several departments and courses shall transmit the original and one copy of these theses to the Institute Archivist not later than one month after the end of the term in which the thesis was accepted.
+Undergraduate theses which in the judgment of the department or course represent a significant contribution shall be deposited in the Archives.